Study: More can be done to reduce landfill methane emissions

 United States-based environmental advocacy group Industrious Labs says mandatory methane collection systems at large municipal sold waste (MSW) landfills represents one path toward lowering emissions in the landfill management sector.

-In a 34-page report released by the group in late October, Industrious Labs writes in part, “Today, many landfills that emit methane are not required to install gas collection systems.”
+In a 34-page report released by the group in late October, Industrious Labs writes, “Today, many landfills that emit methane are not required to install gas collection systems.”

-Citing an analysis by the Washington-based Environmental Integrity Project from earlier this decade, Industrious Labs says that study indicated “of the 10 highest emitting landfills in the country in 2021, only eight are required to install and operate gas collection systems, while two don’t meet current federal thresholds.”
+Industrious Labs cites an analysis by the Washington-based Environmental Integrity Project from earlier this decade, with that study indicating of the 10 highest emitting landfills in the country in 2021, only eight are required to install and operate gas collection systems, while two don’t meet current federal thresholds.

 The group also says capture systems can be put in place earlier to be more effective at preventing emissions of methane, a greenhouse gas (GHG).

-In this case, Industrious Labs cites U.S. Environmental Protection Agency (EPA) research it says shows “50 percent of the carbon in food waste degrades into methane” within its first three-and-a-half years under landfill cover.
+In this case, Industrious Labs cites U.S. Environmental Protection Agency research that shows 50 percent of the carbon in food waste degrades into methane within its first three-and-a-half years under landfill cover.

-“As a result, 61 percent of methane generated by landfilled food waste is released into the air, where it has an immediate planet-warming impact,” writes Industrious Labs.
+“As a result, 61 percent of methane generated by landfilled food waste is released into the air, where it has an immediate planet-warming impact,” Industrious Labs says.

-Landfill operators throughout the U.S., including Phoenix-based Republic Services Inc. and Houston-based Waste Management Inc., have been investing in landfill methane capture and energy conversion services for several years.
+Landfill operators throughout the U.S., including Phoenix-based Republic Services Inc. and Houston-based WM, have been investing in landfill methane capture and energy conversion services for several years.

-“Republic Services is investing in sustainability innovation to provide decarbonization solutions,” commented Republic Services Senior Vice President Tim Oudman earlier this month when the company held a ribbon-cutting ceremony at the Keller Canyon Landfill in California, as it ramped up of a landfill gas (LFG) to renewable natural gas (RNG) plant there.
+“Republic Services is investing in sustainability innovation to provide decarbonization solutions,” Republic Services Senior Vice President Tim Oudman said earlier this month when the company held a ribbon-cutting ceremony at the Keller Canyon Landfill in California as it ramped up of a landfill gas to renewable natural gas plant there.

-Concludes the advocacy group, “As the third largest source of industrial methane emissions in the U.S., landfills emission reductions are critical to any strategy to reduce methane emissions.”
+"As the third-largest source of industrial methane emissions in the U.S., landfills emission reductions are critical to any strategy to reduce methane emissions.”